 After breakfast in your hotel, you will start exploring the Medina.
 Chefchaouen is a beautiful unique city with its white-washed walls and its blue doors, and windows.
 Unlike many parts of Morocco, Chefchaouen was occupied by Spain; therefore there is much influence of the Spanish civilization and architecture.
 You have the opportunity to meet locals and walk in this beautiful Medina.
 Overnight in Riad.
 BB.

 Day 4: Chefchaouen Volubilis Meknes Fes

-After breakfast in the hotel, and after exploring the city of Chefchaouen we travel south via Ouazzan towards Volubilis, the well preserved Roman empire dating to 225BC, where some mosaics as still in very good shape, that we travel to Meknes, the Ismaili capital of Morocco.
-In Meknes, we see the fascinating gate Bab Mansour built by the sultan My Ismail, the granary, and the Sahrij Souani used for irrigation and plantation.
+After breakfast in the hotel, and after exploring the city of Chefchaouen we travel south via Ouazzan towards Volubilis, the well-preserved Roman empire dating to 225BC, where some mosaics as still in very good shape, where we travel to Meknes, the Ismaili capital of Morocco.
+In Meknes, we see the fascinating gate Bab Mansour built by the Sultan My Ismail, the granary, and the Sahrij Souani used for irrigation and plantation.
 We continue via the highway to Fes.
 Overnight accommodation at Riad or Hotel.
 BB.